Dec 11 -

 Key uses of liquidity may include:

--- Short-term debt maturities of about $4.1 billion in the next 12 months; and
+-- Short-term debt maturities of about $4.1 billion in the next 12

 -- A $3.5 billion cash outflow related to the pending Viterra acquisition.